 If you have trouble bending your knee, or you can’t, it may be flexum knee which is a fairly common knee disorder.
 How does it manifest itself?
 What are the causes of flexum knee and how to treat it?
 We will enlighten you on this knee pathology which can affect any category of people throughout their lives.

 What is a flexum knee and what are the symptoms?

 The flexum knee, also called knee flexion, results in the inability of the knee joint to reach its full extension.
 If you are unable to fully straighten your knee, you may be suffering from a flexum knee.
 This disorder can be transient or permanent.
 To identify it, the doctor will first examine you while standing.
 People with knee flexion usually experience discomfort or even pain when walking.
-A supine examination then makes it possible to check whether the knee flexum can be reduced by attempting to extend the leg.
+A lying examination then checks whether the knee flexum can be reduced by attempting to extend the leg.
 If it is not reducible, the doctor can measure the angulation.
-The supine examination also makes it possible to identify any swelling or effusion and to assess the pain felt by the patient.
+The lying examination also makes it possible to identify any swelling or effusion and to assess the pain felt by the patient.
 A rheumatologist or orthopedic surgeon can confirm the diagnosis and initiate appropriate treatment.

 What Are the Causes of Knee Flexum?

 The causes of knee flexum are diverse.
 In most cases, it occurs as a result of trauma to the knee (fracture or knee sprain ).
 It can also appear following a ligamentoplasty (replacement of the ruptured ligament) or be the consequence of a popliteal cyst located at the back of the knee.
 Poor hip position can also cause the knee to flex, as can an uneven lower limb that causes the longer leg to bend in an attempt to rebalance the pelvis. a knee flexion can also occur when immobilization of the flexed knee is maintained for too long.
 Finally, it is not uncommon to see cases of knee flexum in patients withknee osteoarthritis .